 6. Under-Spec’ing to Keep Costs Down

 “There are several factors that can result in an inappropriately spec’ed refrigerated body, including an emphasis on a lower up-front cost,” Barrett cautioned.
 “This can lead to selecting a less-insulated box to save money, but may result in greater operating and lifecycle costs over the life of the box.”

 Duford with ARI agreed.
 “The temptation is to look exclusively at the initial cost.
 But, if fleet managers don’t truly evaluate how the truck is being used, they may cut back on insulation, or they may go for a smaller [refrigeration] unit — all with the aim to cut costs,” he said.
 “But, in the end, they’re having to pay more to operate the vehicle.”

 The key to avoiding these mistakes, said Riley with Supreme Corporation, is to continually increase knowledge of the full array of options available for refrigerated trucks and then challenge the fleet’s existing specs.

 “The truck buying process should not be a once-a-year event.
 Instead, gather information all year long,” Riley said.
 “Ask yourself: Has anything changed in our operations since the last time we purchased a refrigerated truck?
 If so, how should we adjust our specs to accommodate those changes?
 Have there been new technology developments [that impact chassis, body, or refrigeration unit specs] that could add value to our fleet operation?”

-This way, Riley added, when it comes time to make a decision on refrigerated truck specs, you’re informed and have a good knowledge of what’s available and to select what’s most appropriate for the application and your budget.
+Riley added that when it comes time to decide on refrigerated truck specs, you’re informed and have a good knowledge of what’s available and select what’s most appropriate for the application and your budget.